aparrish/phonetic-similarity-vectors/README.md

 # Poetic sound similarity vectors using phonetic features

-This is the source code used to implement the algorithms, experiments and applications in my forthcoming paper, "Poetic sound similarity vectors using phonetic features."
+This is the source code used to implement the algorithms, experiments and applications in my paper, "Poetic sound similarity vectors using phonetic features."
 The source code is written in Python.

+You can [read the paper here](https://aaai.org/ocs/index.php/AIIDE/AIIDE17/paper/view/15879).
+[EXAG posted a summary of the paper as well](http://www.exag.org/paper-summaries/#paper07), and you can watch [this talk that I gave at Strange Loop 2017](https://www.youtube.com/watch?v=L3D0JEA1Jdc) that discusses much of the paper's content in an accessible way.

 ## Dependencies